IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 The ESS inventory level at the end of a large storage cycle is fixed to its initial value, i.e., the inventory of a daily storage type (evaluated on a time step basis) is fixed at the end of the week, the inventory of weekly/monthly storage is fixed at the end of the year.

 The initial storage of the ESSs is also fixed at the beginning and end of each stage.
-For example, the initial inventory level is set for the 8736 h in case of a single stage or for the hours 4368 and 4369
+For example, the initial storage level is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369
-(end of the first stage and beginning of the second stage) in case of two stages.
+(end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.

 A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) > 0 is considered a thermal unit.
 If the unit has no operation cost and its maximum storage = 0, it is considered a renewable unit.
 If its maximum storage is > 0 is considered an ESS.